Candace Owens: Immigration

-Owens is a proponent of the Mexico–United States barrier, and believes undocumented immigrants to the United States should be immediately deported.
+Owens is a proponent of the Mexico–United States border wall, and believes illegal immigrants to the United States should be immediately deported.
 In 2018, Owens warned that "Europe will fall and become a Muslim-majority continent by 2050.
 There has never been a Muslim-majority country where sharia law was not implemented."
 She suggested that the United States would then be "forced to save" the British.